treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 ### Graph-Centric Supervision

-All supervision is injected during graph construction.
-The graph structure encodes domain knowledge and relationships.
-Subsequent steps preserve these relationships through reconstruction optimization.
-This aligns with semi-supervised spectral learning.
-Examples include feature-based supervision, class-weighted edges, and synthetic anchors.
+All supervision is injected during graph construction through a virtual node architecture.
+Virtual nodes represent latent concepts, classes, or bipartite connections without observable features, existing only as structural connections.
+Documents connect to virtual nodes based on ground-truth relationships, creating a heterogeneous graph with multiple node types.

+When multiple labelings exist (e.g., document categories and authors), each gets its own virtual node type.
+The system assigns ranks to edge types: document-virtual_A edges might be rank 0, document-virtual_B edges rank 1, and document-document edges rank 2.
+Edge weights decay exponentially with rank, normalized by the sum of per-rank weights.
+This exponential decay pairs naturally with the log-space mapping in reconstruction error, ensuring supervision shapes the manifold structure hierarchically.

+Document to document edge weights use symmetric similarity measures appropriate for the data, such as set-based similarity over text features with IDF weighting.
+Document to virtual node weights can use similar approaches, potentially downweighting high-degree virtual nodes.
+Higher-rank edges create progressively looser clustering (e.g., documents of the same category cluster tighter than documents of the same author, followed by documents sharing text features).

 ### Reconstruction-Optimized Bit Selection

 Various eigenvector selection approaches exist (smallest-k, eigengap-based, redundancy handling).
 This approach attempts to remain aligned with foundational spectral hashing literature while addressing practical considerations like the eigen-gap heuristic and redundant bit pruning.
-It attempts to preserve graph-injected supervision through the pipeline such that Hamming distances among binary codes approximate similarity relationships as defined by the graph.
+It preserves graph-injected supervision through the pipeline such that Hamming distances among binary codes approximate similarity relationships as defined by the graph.

-The steps are as follows:

-1. Oversample smallest-k eigenvectors (2-4x expected k)
-2. Threshold eigenvectors at their medians
-3. Refine via coordinate descent, flipping bits for graph reconstruction
-4. Exhaustively search for the optimal prefix by reconstruction error from oversampled set of thresholded and refined eigenvectors
-5. Prune redundant bits via sequential floating backward selection (SFBS) by reconstruction error

-Reconstruction error here measures the squared difference between the original graph weight and the Hamming similarity in binary space, weighted by the edge strength.
-If the graph indicates two nodes are similar (high weight) but their binary codes are distant (low Hamming similarity), this produces a large error.
-Strong edges contribute more to the total error, ensuring important relationships are preserved.
+The approach oversamples eigenvectors then applies median thresholding and coordinate descent refinement (maximizing weighted adjacency agreement per bit).
+Bit selection and pruning use stress-based error minimization where target distances are computed from edge weights via negative log transformation:
+`target_dist = -log(weight + ε)`.
+Both target and Hamming distances are
+normalized to `[0,1]`, and the weighted stress error becomes `weight * (target_norm - hamming_norm)²`.
+This weight-modulated stress ensures higher weight edges contribute more to error, with the log-space mapping naturally pairing with the exponential rank decay from supervision.
+The stress computation operates on the full heterogeneous graph, preserving virtual node relationships through the weight×rank combination.

 The approach handles signed, unsigned, weighted, normalized, and unnormalized graphs intermixed.
 Bit selection is particularly important for signed graphs